 The biggest risk for bookmakers is to have a sizable imbalance between the total amounts staked on the possible outcomes, with most of the money pouring in into a single pick.
 When this is the case, the bookmaker stands to lose a substantial amount of money if the pick is correct.

-Remember: a sportsbook is not a get-rich-quick scheme.
-This is a business that, when run correctly, rakes in profit over the long term, as, on average, half of the bets placed will win, and half will lose.
-What brings operators profit consistently is the vig; losing bets are meant to cover for the winning bets.
-However, in the short term, fluctuations can be wild and ring the death knell for sportsbooks lacking the cash reserves to cover bettors' wins.
+The vig ensures operators’ profits, as losing bets are meant to cover for the winning bets.
+However, in the short term, fluctuations can be wild and ring the death knell for sportsbooks lacking the cash reserves to cover wins.

 The online sportsbook platform